LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 *********************

-Axom dependencies are grouped into four categories: Git submodules, built-in TPLs in the Axom source tree, system-level TPLs, and other TPL libraries.
+Axom dependencies are grouped into four categories: Git submodules, built-in Third-party Libraries (TPLs) in the Axom source tree, system-level TPLs, and other TPL libraries.
 The following sections describe how to install and update these dependencies for Axom.

   * How does one add a new compiler or platform to the mix?
   * How does one build a new set of TPLs for a single platform or compiler